UCAR-SEA/SEA-ISS-Template/submission-guidelines.md

     ```

 3. **Activate GitHub Pages**: Once you created your repository, go to the settings of your repository, scroll down to the "Pages" section, and under "Build and deployment" choose Source: "GitHub Actions".
 This will allow you to view your Jupyter Book online.
 This will be automatically triggered when you push your changes to your repository.
 Once you activate this, you can view your Jupyter Book by clicking on the link provided in the "Pages" section of your repository settings.
+If you have any issues with this step, please reach out to the conference organizers.

 4. **Environment Setup**: Update the `environment.yml` file and add any additional packages you may require.